Siemens Healthineers: Business overview

+With the exception of Diagnostics which reported an adjusted EBIT margin of 4.7%, these business segments reported adjusted EBIT margins above 15%.

+Major competitors include Fujifilm, GE Healthcare, and other companies in the medical imaging industry.

 History

 19th century

 The history of Siemens Healthineers started in Berlin in the mid-19th century as a part of what is now known as Siemens AG.
 Siemens & Halske was founded by Werner von Siemens and Johann Georg Halske on 12 October 1847.
 The company formed around an invention created by Siemens called the pointer telegraph.
 Based on the telegraph, Werner von Siemens' new invention used a needle to point to the sequence of letters, instead of using Morse code.
 The company, then called Telegraphen-Bauanstalt von Siemens & Halske, opened its first workshop on 12 October.
 Eventually, the new company included electrometrical equipment and specialized in medical technology.

-Three years previously, in 1844, Werner von Siemens put one of his inventions to use for medical purposes for the first time, using electricity to treat his brother Friedrich for tooth pain.
-After teaming up with Halske, the new company's products included electromedical equipment.
-In Erlangen, Erwin Moritz Reiniger laid the cornerstone for Reiniger, Gebbert & Schall, a company specializing in medical technology.

 In 1896, only one year after Wilhelm Conrad Röntgen discovered the X-ray, Siemens produced the first industrially manufactured X-ray tubes for medical diagnostics.